 Your Happiness Must Come First

 In Edmond Rostand’s play Cyrano de Bergerac, Cyrano is asked why he is so intensely individualistic and unconcerned with the opinions and judgments of others.
-He replies with these beautiful words: “I am what I am because I decided that I would please at least myself in all things early in life.”
+He replies with these beautiful words: “I am what I am because I decided I would please at least myself in all things early in life.”

 Human beings are happiness-driven organisms.
 Everything we do in life is oriented toward maintaining and increasing our level of happiness.
 We are psychologically constructed so that we can’t be any other way without making ourselves mentally and emotionally ill.
 The fact is that you can’t give away to anyone else what you don’t have for yourself.
 Just as you can’t give money to the poor if you don’t have any, you can’t make someone else happy if you are miserable.

-The very best way to assure the happiness of others is to be happy yourself and then share your joy with them.
+The best way to assure the happiness of others is to be happy yourself and then share your joy with them.
 Suffering and self-sacrifice merely depress and discourage other people.
-If you want to make others happy, start living life and doing what makes you happy.
+If you want to make others happy, start living and doing what makes you happy.

 Let Happiness Be Your Guide